opnfv/ipv6/docs/installationprocedure/scenario.installation.instruction.rst

 +++++++++++++++

 **Overlay** Testing is to validate that IPv6 is supported in tenant networks, subnets and routers.
+Both Tempest API testing and Tempest Scenario testing are used in our Overlay Testing.

-Tempest Scenario testing covers the following overlay IPv6 scenarios:
+Tempest API testing validates that the Neutron API supports the creation of IPv6 networks, subnets, routers, etc:

 .. code-block:: bash